Strange friend’ I said, ‘here is no cause to mourn’

 Below is a small piece of woven tape - to be worn on a lapel?

 A letter to the Guardian in November 1914 illustrates the voluntary nature of these Red Cross auxiliary hospitals.
-Lady Donner of Oak Drive in Fallowfield was the chair of the Fallowfield Red Cross branch and her letter appealed for any suitable materials for the Fairview hospital, viz;
+Lady Donner of Oak Drive in Fallowfield was a member of the Fallowfield Red Cross branch and her letter appealed for any suitable materials for the Fairview hospital, viz;

 'As we earnestly desire the hospital to be suitably equipped and adequately maintained, we appeal to the charitable public for donations of money, and especially the following articles:—